 By the time most of us have the responsibility for helping someone develop at work, we’ve seen lots of potential role models – in school, at home, at work.
 But that doesn’t mean we know what to do.
 If anything, we probably have a better idea of what not to do.

 A popular answer is to tell managers they should be coaches.
-Some people have a clear idea of what that means.
-Most people I’ve known don’t have any idea of what they’re supposed to do.
-There are too many different kinds of coaches.
+But familiarity with the word is not the same as being a skilled coach.
+Most people still don’t know what they’re supposed to do.

 All projects, large or small, have the same basic structure: